disyraf/EP1000/docs/final_project.md

 ![](/images/a12/pr22.jpg)

-I used super glue to glue the pinion gear to one of the attachments that was included with the servo motor.
+I used super glue to bond the pinion gear to one of the attachments that was included with the servo motor.

 ![](/images/a12/pr23.jpg)
 ![](/images/a12/pr24.jpg)